monir0908/currency_converter_apis_fastapi/README.md

 # Run Endpoints

-When the site is running successfully `http://127.0.0.1:8000/`, the home page will contain two links.
+When the site is running successfully at `http://127.0.0.1:8000/`, the home page will contain two links.

 **First link** to go to 'OpenAPI Documentation Page'